freesuraj/freesuraj.github.io/cv/index.markdown

 </div>

 <br/>
-Passionate and results-driven iOS Software Engineer with over 10 of experience in designing, developing, and maintaining consumer-facing iOS applications.
-Skilled in creating robust, secure, and user-friendly mobile experiences.
-Adept at collaborating cross-functionally, adhering to engineering standards, and continuously enhancing application performance.
-Strong commitment to staying updated with iOS development trends and best practices.
-Experience with leading a team of mobile engineers.
+Results-driven iOS Team Lead and Senior iOS Engineer with over 10 years of experience in developing and optimizing ecommerce mobile applications.
+Proven expertise in modernizing legacy codebases, building scalable CI/CD pipelines, and delivering high-performance apps that drive user engagement and revenue growth.
+Adept at collaborating with cross-functional teams to architect innovative solutions and leveraging data-driven insights to improve app performance.
+Passionate about adopting cutting-edge technologies like SwiftUI and GraphQL to deliver exceptional user experiences.

 ## Summary